-The work package for this project is divided into six separable portions, each with its own distinct scope of works and practical completion date.
-These portions encompass various sections of the construction, including the twin Mainline Tunnels and Cross Passages, Earth Retaining Structures, and Interchange Adits across different stations.
+The work package for this project is divided into four separable portions, each with its distinct scope of work and practical completion date.
+These portions encompass various construction sections, including the twin Mainline Tunnels and Cross Passages, Earth Retaining Structures, and Interchange Adits across different stations.

-Liquidated Damages are payable if the Contractor is unable to achieve Practical Completion on the Date for Practical Completion of each Separable Portion.
-Each Separable Portion has two damages rates, a lower one applicable for a shorter delay and a higher rate applicable thereafter.
+Liquidated Damages are payable if the Contractor cannot achieve Practical Completion on the Date for Practical Completion of each Separable Portion.
+Each Separable Portion has two damages rates, a lower one applicable for a shorter delay and a higher rate applicable after that.